elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-f3]

 Melting the ends ever so slightly and making a square knot was extremely strong.
-I could hang my whole weight on one of these rings.
+I could hang my whole weight on one of these rings!
 This cord is unreal.

 ![tower][tower-f4]

 Then the scaffolded twist gets its two tension rings on bottom and top, but of course everything is still completely slack.

-The cord went through the slits and then got pinched in the hole by the outer nut, but I didn't make it tight yet because there is some manipulation to be done.
+The cord went through the slits and then got pinched in the hole by the outer nut, but it isn't yet time to tighten everything up by lengthening the bars.
+Nice and slack for now, thanks.

-## The Zig-Zag
+## The Z

 First I needed the remaining tension, aside from the rings already made.
-I stared at the tower segment rotating on screen for a few minutes until I decided that the best way to build the remaining tension was in groups of three.
+I stared at the tower segment rotating on screen for a few minutes until I decided that the best way to build the remaining tension was to make **Z-shapes**.

 ![tower][tower-h0]